 In December 2011, the FASB issued ASU 2011-11, Disclosures about Offsetting Assets and Liabilities ("ASU 2011-11").
 These disclosure requirements are intended to help investors and other financial statement users to better assess the effect or potential effect of offsetting arrangements on an entity's financial position.
 They also improve transparency in the reporting of how companies mitigate credit risk, including disclosure of related collateral pledged or received.
-In addition, ASU 2011-11 facilitates comparison between those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of IFRS.
-ASU 2011-11 requires entities to disclose both gross and net information about both instruments and transactions eligible for offset in the financial position; and to disclose instruments and transactions subject to an agreement similar to a master netting agreement.
+In addition, ASU 2011-11 facilitates comparison between those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements on the basis of U.S. GAAP and those entities that prepare their financial statements and transactions eligible for offset in the financial position; and to disclose instruments and transactions eligible for offset in the financial position; and to disclose instruments and transactions subject to an agreement similar to a master netting agreement.
 ASU 2011-11 is effective for fiscal years beginning on or after January 1, 2013, and interim periods within those annual periods.
 The adoption of ASU 2011-11 did not have a material impact on the Company's disclosures, which have been reflected in the notes to these consolidated financial statements.